Skip to main content

 Venus, now called Antonio’s after an ownership change, was my local coney.
 All of the staff there knew me and my family by name.
 Like any good coney in the Flint area, they served food on paper placemats with a crossword puzzle and ads from local businesses printed on them.

-Personal confession: I’m not a fan of coney dogs, I like coney islands for their breakfast specials instead.
+Personal confession: I’m not a fan of coney dogs.
+I like coney islands for their breakfast specials instead.
 But if you want to try a Flint Style Coney, this is a great place to do it.

 A small family restaurant in a brick building with a large sign in the parking lot that reads "Now Hiring / Now Open"